ONEARMY/academy/docs/support/faq.md

 <details><summary>Do you sell the machines?</summary>
 <p>

 `No. We do not sell machines for others, we prefer that people build them locally or hire someone.
-Just to make it clear, WE DO NOT SELL MACHINES`
+Just to make it clear, WE DO NOT SELL MACHINES :)`
 </p>
 </details>

 <details><summary>Where can I buy the machines?</summary>
 <p>

 `You can buy machines or parts on our Bazar or collaborate with machine builders on our Map.
-Make sure to buy from someone around you to reduce delivery carbon emissions.`
+Make sure to buy from someone around you to reduce delivery carbon emissions.
+Check out the [Map](https://community.preciousplastic.com/map) on our community platform, or the Bazar to see what's available locally.`
 </p>
 </details>